Review the information presented here in the online program and complete the survey BEFORE Friday, January 17.

 BC3 is here to support you every step of your journey.
 We’d like to introduce you to the services you might need along the way.
 With so many resources available, you’re bound to find the help you need at BC3.

 Before moving forward, let’s make a pit-stop, Pioneers.
-Be sure you have the tools you’ll need to access many of the services and resources described in the section below.
+You’ll need these tools to access many of the services and resources described in the section below.

 Get to know your myBC3.
-You'll use this account for almost everything here.
+You'll use this account for almost everything.

 Need tech support?
 IT can set you up for success.